sardion/skripsi_2602214545/README.md

 This ensures full reproducibility without distributing copyrighted raw data.

-### 🔒 6.
-Optional Private Repository Access
+### 6. Optional Private Repository Access
-If required, the repository can remain private, with access granted manually to supervisors or reviewers.
+If required, the repository can remain private, with access granted manually to reviewers.

 ## Access to Full Code (Private Repository Policy)

 This repository may be set to private to protect academic integrity.